-Windows 10 is free for upgrade for genuine installs of Windows 7 SP1 and Windows 8.1.
+Windows 10 is available a s a free upgrade for genuine installs of Windows 7 SP1 and Windows 8.1.
 You get to upgrade to distinct editions of Windows 10, based on the editions of Windows 7 or Windows 8.1 you are running.
-If you are running Windows 7 Home for example, you will be upgraded to Windows 10 Home.
+If you are running Windows 7 Home, for example, you will be upgraded to Windows 10 Home.
 If you are running Windows 8.1 Pro, you will be on Windows 10 Pro.
 If you want Windows 10 Enterprise or Education, you will have to buy them before upgrading.

 Windows 10 editions comparison chart

 There are six Windows 10 editions: